-The Corporate Secretary and Director, Compliance and Legal Affairs acts as the Access to Information and Privacy Coordinator for the Québec Port Authority and has the delegated powers to do so.
-(See the delegation of authority enclosed in Appendix B.)
+The Corporate Secretary and Director, Compliance and Legal Affairs acts as Access to Information and Privacy Coordinator for the Québec Port Authority and has the delegated powers to do so.
+(See the Delegation of powers tool enclosed in Appendix B.)

-In accordance with established practices, all formal requests for access to information or to documents are sent directly to this person, and they ensure the requests are promptly processed in accordance with the provisions in the Act.
-To ensure greater privacy, a separate file is created for each request.
+In accordance with established practices, all formal requests for access to information or to documents are sent directly to the above-mentioned person that ensures all requests are promptly processed in accordance with the provisions of the Act.
+To ensure an increased level of privacy, a separate file is created for each request.

-3. DELEGATION OF POWERS
+3. DELEGATION ORDER

-The Access to Information and Privacy Coordinator is Karine Hébert, Corporate Secretary and Director, Compliance and Legal Affairs.
-She is responsible for making decisions about the enforcement of various provisions in the Access to Information Act and the Privacy Act.
-(See the delegation enclosed in Appendix B.)
+The Access to Information and Privacy Coordinator is Me Karine Hébert, Corporate Secretary and Director, Compliance and Legal Affairs.
+She is responsible for making decisions with respect to the enforcement of various provisions in the Access to Information Act and the Privacy Act.
+(See the Delegation enclosed in Appendix B.)

-4. HIGHLIGHTS OF THE STATISTICAL REPORT 2017-2018
+HIGHLIGHTS OF THE STATISTICAL REPORT 2018-2019

-Interpretation of the statistical report:
+Interpretation of the Statistical Report:

 - Number of requests received

-- Number of pages examined
+- Number of pages processed and disclosed

 - Exemptions and exclusions

 - Processing time

 - Extension of the time limit

 - Consultations

 - Fees

 - Costs

-The Québec Port Authority's statistical report regarding the Access to Information Act is available in Appendix A in accordance with form TBS/SCT 350-62 (Rev. 2014/03) issued by the Government of Canada.
+The Québec Port Authority's Statistical Report regarding the Access to Information Act is available in Appendix A in accordance with form TBS/SCT 350-62 (Rev. 2014/03) issued by the Government of Canada.

-4.1 Number of requests received
+4.1.
+Number of requests received

-Between April 1, 2017, and March 31, 2018, the Québec Port Authority received 9 official requests, of which 3 were dropped.
-They came from the media sector, the commercial sector (private sector), organizations and individuals.
+Between April 1, 2018, and March 31, 2019, the Québec Port Authority received ten (10) official requests, of which three (3) were abandoned.
+They came from the media sector, organizations and individuals.
 Here is the breakdown of these requests: